b-h-kim/SQL/README.md

 # Purpose

 This repository serves as a record of my ongoing SQL practice and development of SQL skills.
 It contains SQL solutions for coding challenges sourced from platforms like Codewars and other practice resources.

-### I have separate repositories dedicated to individual SQL projects.
+### For a more comprehensive view of my SQL projects, I have created separate repositories dedicated to each project.